Loading...

 How to use this template

 2. 2.
-Assign the form to the person receiving the equipment so they can inspect it at the time of return.
+Assign the form to the returning person or receiving desk so the return details and equipment information are entered at the handoff.

 Best practices